LegendsModding/minecraft-legends-docs/Biomes.md

               }
               object "overlay" : opt
               {
-                  string "grass_overlay_surface_color" : opt // The secondary grass colour that can be blended in float "grass_overlay_noise_intensity"<0.000000-*> : opt // Noise strength; higher values means the noise is more broken up, low it's smoother float "grass_overlay_noise_scale"<0.000000-5.000000> : opt // Horizontal scaling factor for the overlay color noise float "grass_overlay_noise_bias"<0.000000-1.000000> : opt // The blending bias between the 'normal' grass colour and the overlap grass colour
+                  string "grass_overlay_surface_color" : opt // The secondary grass color that can be blended in float "grass_overlay_noise_intensity"<0.000000-*> : opt // Noise strength; higher values means the noise is more broken up, low it's smoother float "grass_overlay_noise_scale"<0.000000-5.000000> : opt // Horizontal scaling factor for the overlay color noise float "grass_overlay_noise_bias"<0.000000-1.000000> : opt // The blending bias between the 'normal' grass color and the overlap grass color
               }
           }
           object "world" : opt // Sky and fog rendering settings for this biome